brigadecore/brigade/docs/intro/tutorial04.md

 })
 ```

-The example above introduces Acid `Job`s.
+The example above introduces Acid jobs.
 A Job is a particular build step.
 Each job can run a Docker container and feed it multiple commands.

 Above, we create the `test-runner` job, have it use the [python:3](https://hub.docker.com/_/python/) image, and then set it up to run the following commands in that container: